programming-club-knit/cp-handbook/_posts/2024-04-08-14-Sets-and-Multisets.md

 title: Set
 ---

-# Itroduction to Sets :
+# Introduction to Sets :

 Sets are a type of associative container in which each element has to be unique because the value of the element identifies it.
 The values are stored in a specific sorted order i.e. either ascending or descending.